SWEdatCode/quiz-in-python/README.md

 # quiz-in-python

-A simple user input quiz game written in Python
+A simple user-input quiz game written in Python